 - Washington & DuBois: Two Opinions, One Goal

 This newly commissioned two man play recounts the lives of the two early civil rights activists, Booker T. Washington and W.E.B.
 DuBois.
 Comparing their philosophies of post-Civil War integration, this dramatic performance will capture the audience’s attention and highlight the complexity of changing a culture of racial discrimination, an issue that is still crucial today.
-Written by Lee Shackleford, and performed by David Parker and Antonio Mitchell.
+Written by Lee Shackleford, and performed by David Parker and Gary Fuqua.
 Read excerpts from the play here.

 - Alvin Vogtle Escapes